autonomys/subspace-docs/.github/CONTRIBUTING.md

 6. Once you are satisfied with your changes you will scroll to the bottom.
     - Fill out Title
     - Fill out Description
-    - Click `Create a new branch for this commit and start a pull request.` Option
+    - Click the `Create a new branch for this commit and start a pull request.` option
-7. Click `Propose Changes`.
+7. Click `Propose Changes`
 8. On the right you will see some options, you will want to apply the most accurate `labels` listed.
 9. Click `Create Pull Request`

 🎉Congratulations!
 You have just submitted your first Pull Request!
-*Please provide some time for a maintainer to get a chance to view your pull request and approve it, or request adjustments.*
+*Please provide some time for a maintainer to view your pull request and approve it, or request adjustments.*

 ## Never contributed before?

 No worries!
-We all start somewhere 🚀 There are thousands of videos & resources online to show various ways to use GitHub.
+We all start somewhere 🚀 There are several videos & resources online to show various ways to use GitHub.
 Check out some of these amazing guides to help get you familiar with GitHub and contributing.
 - [First Contributions - Terminal](https://github.com/firstcontributions/first-contributions)
 - [First Contributions - GitHub Desktop](https://github.com/firstcontributions/first-contributions/blob/master/gui-tool-tutorials/github-desktop-tutorial.md)